hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/azure.md

 ### Multi-Region Implementation to Address Region Failure

-Similar to _StandAlone_, _Active-Active_ *Terraform Enterprise* is currently architected to provide high availability within a single region.
+Similar to _Standalone_, _Active/Active_ Terraform Enterprise is currently architected to provide high availability within a single region.
 You cannot deploy additional nodes associated to the primary cluster in different regions.
 It is possible to deploy to multiple regions to give you greater control over your recovery time in the event of a hard dependency failure on a regional service.
 An identical infrastructure will still need to be instantiated separately with a failover scenario resulting in control of processing being transferred to the second implementation, as described in the earlier section on this topic.
 In addition, this identical infrastructure will require its own Memory Cache external service instance.